2022-2023 Global Undergraduate Exchange Program

 HOW TO APPLY

-Applications must be in English and submitted online no later than March 15, 2021.
-Please note that you will not be able to add additional information to your application after the deadline!
+Applications must be submitted online no later than January 6, 2022.
+Applications must be completed in English.
+Please note that you will not be able to edit your application after the deadline!

 - Second Recommendation Form Guidelines (PDF 397 KB)